mozilla/ecosystem-platform/docs/reference/system-diagrams.md

 stateDiagram
   state "RP" as RP
-  state "Amazon S3" as s3: Profile photo storage state "Amazon SNS" as sns: Amazon hosted email/SMS state "Basket" as basket: Send marketing emails, hosted by Marketing state "fraud detection pipeline" as fdp: Should an event be blocked?
-Hosted by SecOps state "fxa-auth-server" as auth: authn/authz state "fxa-auth-db-mysql" as authdb: DB service for auth-server state "fxa-content-server" as content state "fxa-customs-server" as customs: Fraud/abuse prevention state "fxa-email-service" as email: SMTP gateway state "fxa-event-broker" as eb: Notify RPs of important user events state "fxa-payments-server" as payments state "fxa-profile-server" as profile
+  state "Amazon S3" as s3: Profile photo storage state "Amazon SES" as ses: Amazon email delivery state "Amazon SNS" as sns: Amazon hosted email/SMS state "Basket" as basket: Send marketing emails, hosted by Marketing state "fraud detection pipeline" as fdp: Should an event be blocked?
+Hosted by SecOps state "fxa-auth-server" as auth: authn/authz state "fxa-content-server" as content state "fxa-customs-server" as customs: Fraud/abuse prevention state "fxa-event-broker" as eb: Notify RPs of important user events state "fxa-payments-server" as payments state "fxa-profile-server" as profile